 (or just reboot)

-Then clicking on the network icon in the upper right: (in this screen cap its the blue bar icon) Choose VPN connections, configure VPN.
+Then clicking on the network icon in the upper right: (in this screen cap its the blue bar icon)

 Use the following images as a guide, but only the indicatged settings are different from the defaults: